ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 In genealogical and historical research communities, semi-automated solutions have emerged to assist with this labor-intensive process.
 DeedMapper software [@DeedMapper_software] helps researchers convert metes-and-bounds descriptions into visual plots, though it still requires manual entry of deed text and expert positioning of parcels on reference maps.
 Professional development courses from the Salt Lake Institute of Genealogy (SLIG) continue to teach these specialized mapping techniques, reflecting the still-developing state of automation in this field.

-Taken together, the literature establishes three critical facts.
+The literature establishes three critical facts.
 First, historians value land-grant GIS layers because they unlock settlement and landscape questions that text alone cannot answer.
 Second, traditional platting methods are too slow and too localized to deliver colony-scale coverage.
 Third, the piecemeal datasets that do exist furnish both ground truth and a methodological benchmark for any attempt at automation.
-The present study addresses this bottleneck by testing whether large language models can shoulder the coordinate-extraction burden—potentially transforming Virginia's colonial patents from archival prose to research-ready GIS at scale.
+This study addresses this bottleneck by testing whether large language models can shoulder the coordinate-extraction burden—potentially transforming Virginia's colonial patents from archival prose to research-ready GIS at scale.

 ## 2.2 Large Language Models for Geolocation
 Building on the manual coordinate-extraction bottleneck outlined in § 2.1, recent advances in large language models (LLMs) suggest that much of the geoparsing pipeline can now be automated. **Coordinate extraction**—sometimes called *geoparsing*—comprises two subtasks: (i) identifying candidate toponyms in running text and (ii) resolving each mention to a unique set of latitude/longitude coordinates.